Top 10 Spring Highlights

 Honey and cheese in Aracena

-It’s not just people who are drawn to the rolling landscapes of Spain’s Secret Sierra
+It’s not just people who are drawn to the rolling landscapes of Spain’s Aracena Sierra

 in the spring.
 As the wildflower meadows burst into colour, bees and butterflies appear as if by magic to take advantage of nature’s bounty: butterflies seeking out the amber nectar to pollinate flowers; the bees to create their intricate honeycombs.
 It’s cheap, quick and easy to reach Aracena from Seville by bus, and you will soon be in flower-filled meadows, enjoying picnics of Queso de la Sierra